canSAS-org/NXcanSAS_examples/RAL-ISIS/README.md

 # ISIS
-examples reduced SAXS data files from the LoQ instrument at RAL/ISIS
+examples reduced SANS data files from the LoQ instrument at RAL/ISIS